botilka/botilka/README.md

 - Sync or async event handling is a matter of configuration.
 - Replay all or some events.
 - Safe commands concurrency.
-- Fully immutable, not a single setter, and fully typed.
+- Fully immutable, not a single setter.
-- Tested, 100% code coverage.
+- Tested, good code coverage.
-- EventSourced or CQRS repositories available.
+- EventSourced and CQRS repositories available.

 ## Configuration